aavogt/DimMat/README.md

-# compile-time checked units for matrices
+# Compile-time checked units for matrices
-Two related generalizations of `dimensional-tf` (and a branch using a ghc-7.8 only [units](http://hackage.haskell.org/package/units)) are explored in this package:
+Two related generalizations of `dimensional` are explored in this package:

-* provide hmatrix operations that know about units too
+* wrap hmatrix operations to check physical units and dimensions at compile time.
 * automatic differentiation (`ad` package) that knows about units

 This comes at a cost, since type errors become more complicated, and type signatures for functions that operate on the involved quantities are more difficult (see `examples/controlspace.hs`).
-In return, you get a stronger assurance that your program does the right thing.
+In return, you get a stronger assurance that the program does the right thing.

 Additionally, there is an emphasis on type inference going both ways: